ocean-tracking-network/node-manager-training/setup.md

 # Node Training Datasets

 We have created test datasets to use for this workshop.
-Each attendee has their own files, available at this link: ***TODO***
+Each attendee has their own files, available at this link: https://members.oceantrack.org/data/repository/fntp/nmt-files/

 Please find the folder with your name and download.
 Save these somewhere on your computer, and **UNZIP** all files.